 We want you to be able to access Bumble wherever you happen to be in the world.
 To enable us to provide that service, we operate a global network of servers including in the US, UK, EU, and (for Users located in Russia) Russia.
 The hardware is located in third-party data centres but is owned by the Bumble Group.
 Data collected by Advertising Partners and other Service Providers may also be held outside the UK and the European Economic Area.
 We ensure that the data is adequately protected by ensuring that valid, legal mechanisms are in place such as: EU approved model clauses (which can be found here), and implementing robust contractual standards.
 If you want more information relating to the nature of the safeguards we have in place, please email DPO@team.bumble.com.

 We keep your personal information only as long as we need it for the legal basis relied upon (as set out in Section 2 above) and as permitted by applicable law.
+Please see “Profile Verification Information (Including Biometric Information)” in Section 1, above, to learn about our retention policy with respect to biometric information.

 Warning: Even after you remove information from your profile or delete your Account, copies of that information may still be viewable and/or accessed to the extent such information has been previously shared with others, or copied or stored by others.
 We cannot control this, nor do we accept any liability for this.
 If you have given third party applications or websites access to your personal information, they may retain such information to the extent permitted under their terms of service or privacy policies.